-While there are different upgraded and paid LinkedIn membership levels, such as Premium Career and Recruiter Lite, in this article, I will be comparing LinkedIn Premium Business and Sales Navigator Professional, which are the most useful for the purpose of lead generation and social selling.
+While Premium Career and Recruiter Lite are useful to a particular group of people, in this article, I will be comparing LinkedIn Premium Business and Sales Navigator Professional memberships – the most useful for lead generation and social selling.

-If you are feeling limited by your basic free LinkedIn account, you might want to consider LinkedIn Premium Business.
+If you feel limited by your free LinkedIn account, you might want to consider LinkedIn Premium Business.

-You can start off with a free month trial, and after your free month, you will pay USD $59.99/month when billed monthly, and less when paid for annually.
+You can start with a free 30-day trial.
+After your free month, you will pay $59.99/month when billed monthly, and less when paid for annually.

-Here is a list of tools and features that you can access with your LinkedIn Premium Business subscription, to help you decide if Premium Business is right for you.
+Here is a list of tools and features you can access with your LinkedIn Premium Business subscription to help you decide if Premium Business is right for you: